By Dan Reiter, CFP®, CPA, CDFA

 Need a larger lump sum distribution?
 Consider requesting a portion of your spouse’s 401(k) as part of the separation agreement.
 However, you should work with a financial professional that understands the correct order of operations and how to work through the QDRO process.

-The 72(t) Rule: This exception to the 10% penalty on early withdrawals allows you to withdraw from your retirement account over a specific period, but it has strict requirements.
-These are generally a good option if a certain amount of fixed income is needed on an ongoing basis.
+• The 72(t) Rule: This exception to the 10% penalty on early withdrawals allows you to withdraw from your retirement account over a specific period, but it has strict requirements.
+This is generally a good option if a certain amount of fixed income is needed on an ongoing basis and the only viable option is a retirement account.

-To qualify generally, “substantially equal” payments must be made from the retirement account not less frequently than annually, be calculated based upon the life expectancy of the recipient and be made for a minimum of five years.
+To qualify generally, “substantially equal” payments must be made from the retirement account at least annually, be calculated based upon the life expectancy of the recipient and be made for a minimum of five years.
 The calculation and structure of such distribution can be complex, so we highly recommend working with a professional if this type of distribution is needed.

-Other General Exceptions.
-Depending on whether it is a qualified plan or an IRA, there are other certain exceptions to the early withdrawal penalty.
-For IRAs only, common examples are qualified higher education expenses and up to $10,000 for first-time homebuyers.
+• Other General Exceptions.
+For IRAs only, qualified higher education expenses and up to $10,000 for first-time homebuyers are other exceptions available.
 A terminal illness or disability exception also applies to most plans.

 Mistake # 5.
-Don't Forget About Your Taxes From This Year: Divide the Refund (Or the Bill) Fairly
+Not Dividing This Year’s Refund (Or the Bill) Fairly

-If you're getting divorced before your final married return has been filed, refund received, or final tax liability paid – you should have a clear agreement in place on how to handle any tax refund or any taxes owed.
-This will prevent arguments and potential financial hardship down the line.
+If you're getting divorced before your final married return has been filed, you should have a clear agreement in place on how to handle any tax refund or any taxes owed.
+This can prevent arguments and potential financial hardship down the line.

 Investment advice, financial planning, and retirement plan services are provided by Prosperity Planning, Inc., an SEC registered investment advisor.
 The information contained herein, including but not limited to research, market valuations, calculations, estimates and other material obtained from these sources are believed to be reliable.
 However, Prosperity Planning, Inc. does not warrant its accuracy or completeness.
 The information contained herein has been prepared solely for informational purposes and is not an offer to buy or sell or a solicitation of an offer to buy or sell any security or to participate in any trading strategy.
 If an offer of securities is made, it will be under a definitive investment management agreement prepared on behalf of Prosperity which contains material information not contained herein and which supersedes this information in its entirety.
 Any investment involves significant risk, including a complete loss of capital and conflicts of interest.
 The applicable definitive investment management agreement and Form ADV Part 2A will contain a more thorough discussion of risk and conflict, which should be carefully reviewed before making any investment decision.